Savio Sheva

-Domenico Savio Sheva Maresca Amavisca known as Savio Sheva (born 23 April 2001), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSIM Yogyakarta.
+Domenico Savio Sheva Maresca Amavisca known as Savio Sheva (born 23 April 2001), is an Indonesian professional footballer who plays as a midfielder for Super League club PSIM Yogyakarta.

 Club career

 Born 23 April 2001.
 Sheva started his career with the PSS Sleman youth team U-17 in the 2017-2018 Elite Pro Academy.
 After that Savio played for PSS U-18.
 He was successfully promoted to the PSS Sleman senior team on March 1, 2021.
 However, Sheva's time with PSS Sleman was short-lived.
 He decided to leave PSS Sleman and join PSIM Yogyakarta.

 PSIM Yogyakarta

 In 2021, Sheva signed a contract with PSIM Yogyakarta.
 Sheva made his professional debut with PSIM Yogyakarta in a 0–0 draw against Persis Solo on 12 October 2021, he admitted that he was happy to finally be able to make his professional debut with his hometown team.
 He finished his first season in the first team with 6 appearances.